-- 365 When analyzing all 55 IFS cyclones, we find a large variability in the contribution of diabatic processes to the lower-tropospheric PV anomaly.
-Figure 12a shows the distribution of apv (i.e., PV(t = -48 h) - PV(t = 0 h); Eq.
-4), the total and process-related APVs (Eq.
+and process-related APVs (Eq.
 3), and the residuals (RES) of the 55 cyclones in the IFS dataset.
-The integrated PV modification, APV (APVC in Fig. 12b and APVE in Fig. 12c, respectively), reproduces the diagnosed PV modification (apv), with some minor deviations in form of mainly negative residuals (RES).
-Therefore, the hourly PV tendencies provide a good representation of the occurring - 370 diabatic processes.
+The integrated PV modification, APV (APVC in Fig. 12b and APVE in Fig. 12c), reproduces the diagnosed PV modification (apv), with some minor deviations in the form of mainly negative residuals (RES).
+Therefore, the hourly PV tendencies provide a good representation of the diabatic processes occurring.
 On average, the largest PV production is due to the convective temperature tendencies (CONVT), turbulent momentum tendencies (TURBM), and microphysics (MP).
 In contrast, PV destruction is mainly due to turbulent temperature tendencies (TURBT) and radiation (RAD).
-Nevertheless, the boxes and whiskers suggest that there is a large case to case variability.
+Nevertheless, the boxes and whiskers suggest that there is a large case-by-case variability.
 These distributions are comparable in sign and amplitude to the PV modifications in extratropical cyclones in the main storm track region recently analyzed by Attinger et al. (2021).
-Furthermore, the overall strong positive contribution by latent - heat release by both convection and microphysics in the lower troposphere and the overall positive contribution by turbulent momentum forcing with some individual negative cases is in accordance with findings by Flaounas et al. (2021).
-Decomposing the overall contributions to their cyclonic and environmental components (Fig. 12b,c), reveals that cyclonic PV (Fig. 12b) is mainly produced by convective temperature tendencies and microphysics, whereas the environmental PV (Fig. 12c) is produced by convective temperature and turbulent momentum tendencies. - 380 Due to the limited duration of the IFS simulations, we cannot perform a climatological analysis like in Fig. 7.
-However, the IFS simulations offer additional information about the tendencies of physical parameterizations.
-Therefore, we use the IFS simulations as a complementary dataset to gain further insights into the areas that favor the non-conserved PV processes.
-Figure
+Furthermore, the overall strong positive contribution by latent heat release by both convection and microphysics in the lower troposphere and the overall positive contribution by turbulent momentum forcing with some individual negative cases are in accordance with the findings of Flaounas et al. (2021).

+Decomposing the overall contributions to their cyclonic and environmental components (Fig. 12b, c) reveals that cyclonic PV (Fig. 12b) is mainly produced by convective temperature tendencies and microphysics, whereas the environmental PV (Fig. 12c) is produced by convective temperature and turbulent momentum tendencies.